spdx/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 - hasDataFile: The `from` Element treats each `to` Element as a data file
 - hasDeclaredLicense: The `from` Software Artifact was discovered to actually contain each `to` license, for example as detected by use of automated tooling.
 - hasDependencyManifest: The `from` Element has manifest files that contain dependency information in each `to` Element
-- dependsOn: The `from` Element depends on each `to` Element
+- dependsOn: The `from` Element depends on each `to` Element during a LifecycleScopeType period.
 - descendantOf: The `from` Element is a descendant of each `to` Element
 - describes: The `from` Element describes each `to` Element.
 To denote the root(s) of a tree of elements in a collection, the rootElement property should be used.
-- hasDevDependency: The `from` Element has a development dependency on each `to` Element
 - hasDistributionArtifact: The `from` Element is distributed as an artifact in each Element `to`, (e.g. an RPM or archive file)
 - hasDocumentation: The `from` Element is documented by each `to` Element
 - doesNotAffect: (Security/VEX) The `from` Vulnerability has no impact on each `to` Element